 Gallery 210 is on the University of Missouri – St. Louis at 44 East Drive, TCC between the North UM-St. Louis Metro Station and Touhill Performing Arts Center.
-The Gallery is open Tuesday to Saturday from 11:00am to 5:00pm.
-The Gallery 210 phone is (314) 516-5976; the fax is (314) 516-4997; and the email is email@example.com.
-For parking locations, directions, and campus map please visit http://gallery210.umsl.edu.
+The gallery is open Tuesday through Saturday from 11AM to 5PM.
+The gallery phone is (314) 516-5976; the fax is (314) 516-4997; and email is firstname.lastname@example.org.
+For parking locations, directions, and campus map, please visit gallery210.umsl.edu.

 Silver Gelatin Print